AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Summer/individual_project.md

 # Individual Project Description

 ## Project Topic
 For your project topic you may select a topic related to any of the below six themes.
-The specific topic that you select, and what type of deep learning models you utilize (computer vision / NLP / recommendation systems / etc) are fully up to you.  **Note that you CANNOT select a topic for your course project that you are ALREADY working on for a previous course, research or work.**
+The specific topic that you select, and what type of deep learning models you utilize (computer vision / NLP / recommendation systems / etc) are fully up to you.  **Note that you CANNOT select a topic for your course project that you are already working on for a previous course, research or work.**

 ### Themes:
 1)	Health, wellness and fitness